jmrecodes/domain-registration-dns-guide/README.md

 ## Feedback and Contributions

 This guide is for you!
 If you find anything unclear, have suggestions for improvement, or spot an error, please feel free to raise an issue or suggest a change.

+---

+*Last updated: June 15, 2025 | Created with 💙 from the Philippines 🇵🇭 using [Zed](https://zed.dev/), and Gemini 2.5 Pro*